Jay-Andrade/SAToolkit/README.md

-SACommon is a publically available PowerShell module, it contains numerous common standardized functions that can be used in scripting and automation on client devices.
+SAToolkit is a publically available PowerShell module, it contains numerous common standardized functions that can be used in scripting and automation on client devices.

 Please use GitHub issues to note any bugs or request new functions (Prepend new functions with "Function Request:)